tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/validation-falsification.md

 ---
-title: "Validation and Falsification Analysis"
+title: "Validation and Falsification Analysis for RDD"
 description: "Validation and falsification analysis methods for the RD designs.
 Explanation of methods, how to implement them for both continuity and local randomization approaches, how to interpret results"
 keywords: "regression, discontinuity, validation, falsification, analysis"
 date: 2023-07-17